galaxyproject/galaxy-hub/content/news/2024-10-31-GCB2024/index.md

 ### Keynotes, Conference Sessions, and Poster Interactions

 Across the two main conference days, a mix of talks, poster sessions, and networking opportunities enriched our knowledge.
-Highlights included keynote talks from prominent figures in bioinformatics and genomic sciences, tackling issues in microbiome data integration, large-scale clinical data analysis, and applications in environmental science.
+Highlights included keynote talks from prominent researchers and experts in bioinformatics and genomic sciences, tackling issues in microbiome data integration, large-scale clinical data analysis, and applications in environmental science.
 We found sessions on data standardization, open-source workflows, and community-driven research especially pertinent.

 The poster sessions, featuring 158 posters, were a lively exchange of ideas.
 Presenting our work and discussing it with colleagues across bioinformatics sparked new perspectives on data standards, reproducibility, and community collaboration.